subnetter/subnet-docs/versioned_docs/version-0.1.0/intro/intro.md

 ## TL;DR

 :::info What is Subnet?
-Subnet is a `highly-opinionated digital communications platform` with a focus on `strong privacy` and `users-control` for building `social media and communications apps` on top of a decentralized and incentivized software infrastructure, a native cryptocurrency using a new Internet protocol we call SNP - the `Subnet Network Protocol`.
+Subnet is a `highly-opinionated digital communications platform` with a focus on `strong privacy` and `users-control` for building `social media and communications apps` on top of a decentralized and incentivized software infrastructure, a native cryptocurrency using a new Internet protocol we call SUB - the `Subnet Network Protocol`.
 :::

 :::info What is Upsetter?